propeller logo

 Run SuperMQ and Propeller

 Propeller needs to talk to a running SuperMQ instance.
-To get everything working, you’ll always do these three high-level steps:
+To get everything working, follow these steps in order:

 1. Start SuperMQ – so the CLI has something to talk to.